Snooker's Federer backed to land world title

 "It is tough standing out there speaking in a foreign language and he did a brilliant job of that.
 I think he is going to be a national hero back in China."

-Zhao to celebrate with spot of karaoke
+Zhao to celebrate with a bit of karaoke

 Beaten UK finalist Brecel had said after his semi-final victory that Zhao was his favourite player on tour.